mahmoudesmail/tu-wien-data-science-summaries/air - advanced information retrieval 188.980/rag survey.md

 - fine-tuning can be understood as a type of rag
 - fine tuning = further training of model
-- rag = adding external knowledge, prompt engineering (more effective)
+- rag = adding external knowledge, prompt engineering

 *paradigm: naive rag*